JoshuaKim1789/PV-API-JSON/README.md

 ]
 </code></pre>

-The JSON object `string` is an array that can contain one to 30 objects.
-Each object within the 'string' array possesses the following attributes:
+The JSON object `pvString` is an array that can contain one to 30 objects.
+Each object within the 'pvString' array possesses the following attributes:

 - **stringId**: This attribute serves as a unique identifier for a PV string and is represented as a decimal integer ranging from 1 to 30.
 For example, `12`.
 It's important to note that `stringId` values are sequential, starting from 1.